kubedb/docs/docs/guides/pgbouncer/monitoring/setup-grafana-dashboard.md

 ## Deploy Grafana

 After you have made sure that you have a PgBouncer server running with Monitoring enabled, you're ready to deploy your very own Grafana server.
-If you still have not deployed PgBouncer server with monitoring enabled, then do so using [Builtin Prometheus](/docs/guides/pgbouncer/monitoring/using-builtin-prometheus.md) or [CoreOS Prometheus Operator](/docs/guides/pgbouncer/monitoring/using-builtin-prometheus.md).
+If you still have not deployed PgBouncer server with monitoring enabled, then do so using [Builtin Prometheus](/docs/guides/pgbouncer/monitoring/using-builtin-prometheus.md) or [Prometheus operator](/docs/guides/pgbouncer/monitoring/using-builtin-prometheus.md).

 However, if you already have a Grafana server running in your cluster, feel free to skip this part.
 Otherwise, create one using: